HunorTotBagi/HunorTotBagi/README.md

   <section>
     <h2>🚀 Projects</h2>
     <ul>
-      <li><a href="https://github.com/nmshd/backbone">NMSHD/Backbone</a>: Enmeshed is an open source project under <a href="https://github.com/js-soft">j&s-soft GmbH</a> that focuses on combining various assets into an overarching
+      <li><a href="https://github.com/nmshd/backbone">NMSHD/Backbone</a>: <a href="https://enmeshed.eu/">Enmeshed</a> is an open source project under <a href="https://github.com/js-soft">j&s-soft GmbH</a> that focuses on combining various assets into an overarching
 digitalization approach for users and organizations.
-Its overall goal is to introduce a secure but easy-to-use way to share and request data and digital signatures between contacts.</li>
+Its overall goal is to introduce a secure but easy-to-use way to share and request data and digital signatures between contacts</li>
 <li>
     <a href="https://github.com/HunorTotBagi/school-management-system">School Management System</a>: This project is the end result of a nine-month Full-Stack Web Development Training Program, organized by the
     <a href="https://vojvodinaictcluster.org/">Vojvodina ICT Cluster</a> in collaboration with the Government of AP Vojvodina's Secretariat for Economy and Tourism.
-The projects backend part is actively maintained and continuously updated to incorporate the latest trends.
+The projects backend part is actively maintained and continuously updated to incorporate the latest trends
 </li>

   <li><a href="https://nikolavetnic.itch.io/sodhara">Sodhara</a>: Sodhara is a retro sci-fi action platformer, actively developed by <a href="https://github.com/NikolaVetnic">Nikola Vetnić</a> and me, inspired by the SNES classic Super Metroid.
 I play a key role in QA, leading feature improvements, addressing & fixing minor bugs and refining level design to ensure the game is polished and provides an engaging experience